Keeping Taps and Rivers Flowing

 We consulted on our emerging proposals for the Hampshire Water Transfer and Water Recycling Project in our Summer 2022 Consultation.
 In that consultation we asked for feedback on topics such as the location of the proposed water recycling plant, the preferred pipeline corridors and the concept of water recycling.

-Using the valuable feedback gained from this consultation, alongside our own further studies, we have been able to develop and advance our proposals in readiness for this consultation.
+Using the valuable feedback gained from this consultation, alongside our own further studies, we have been able to develop and advance our proposals in readiness for our Summer 2024 Consultation.
 Feedback from this consultation will play an important role in helping us refine our proposals in preparation for submitting our application for a Development Consent Order in 2025.

 Image of the previous public consultation